This article was updated on Aug. 29, 2018.

 2. Help Employees Track Progress

 As wearable technology has become more commonplace and affordable, growing numbers of businesses are providing fitness trackers or discounts on fitness trackers to employees.
-According to Bloomberg, Target Corp. provided Fitbit activity trackers to its 335,000 employees in an effort to encourage them to get moving.
+According to Fast Company, Target Corp. provided Fitbit activity trackers to its 335,000 employees in an effort to encourage them to get moving.

 3. Offer Health Rewards